kuroji-fusky/pacopanda-drawing-stats/README.md

 A data analysis and case study created by Kuroji Fusky that collects and parses drawing data from a furry artist and illustrator [Paco Panda][paco].

-Using Python to gather said data and a dedicated API using a web scraper, BeautifulSoup4 and web framework, FastAPI.
+Using Python to gather said data and a dedicated GraphQL and REST API using a web scraper, BeautifulSoup4 and web framework, FastAPI.

 The website is written in Nuxt 3 and Tailwind CSS.